Little Bear (TV series)

-Little Bear is a Canadian children's animated series produced by Nelvana Limited in association with the Canadian Broadcasting Corporation.
-It is based on the Little Bear series of books, which were written by Else Holmelund Minarik and illustrated by Maurice Sendak.
-In the United States, the show premiered on Nickelodeon as part of the Nick Jr. block on November 6, 1995 until the final episode aired on June 1, 2001.
-The show also aired on CBS on Saturday mornings from September 16, 2000 until September 15, 2001.
+Little Bear, also known as Maurice Sendak's Little Bear, is a Canadian children's animated television series co-produced by Nelvana Limited, produced in association with the Canadian Broadcasting Corporation.
+It is based on the children's book series of the same name written by Else Holmelund Minarik and illustrated by Maurice Sendak.
+In the United States, the series premiered on Nickelodeon as part of the Nick Jr. block on November 6, 1995, and the final episode aired on June 1, 2001.
+The series also aired on CBS on Saturday mornings from September 16, 2000, until September 15, 2001.

-Every half-hour episode of Little Bear is divided into three seven-minute segments.
+Every 22-minute long episode of the series is divided into three seven-minute segments.
 Most segments are new stories, but some are retellings of Else Holmelund Minarik's books (both she and Sendak were "closely involved in the creative process" when developing the new stories).

 A direct-to-video feature film titled The Little Bear Movie was released in 2001.

-Plot
+Premise

-Set in the North American wilderness around the end of the 19th century, Little Bear goes on exciting adventures and learns new things with his friends Emily, Duck, Hen, Cat, and Owl.
-Mother Bear is a homemaker who looks after Little Bear, while Father Bear, a fisherman, is typically away on his ship, fishing.
+Set in the late 19th century American wilderness, Little Bear follows the title character as he goes on exciting adventures in the forest and learns new things with his friends, including Duck, Hen, Cat, Owl, and Emily.
+His parents are Mother Bear, who is always there when he needs her, and Father Bear, a fisherman who is often at sea.